 Ornamental ginger plants can be a great way to add attractive and exotic color, foliage, and blooms to your garden.
 Whether they go in beds or in containers, these plants offer diversity without a lot of maintenance.

 Growing Ginger Plants that Flower

 Ornamental, or flowering, gingers are different from the edible variety.
 These are just for show, and they can certainly be beautiful, with a range of sizes, flower shapes, and colors.
-These are also tropical and sub-tropical plants that will not tolerate winters that are much colder than 50 degrees Fahrenheit (10 Celsius).
+These are also tropical and sub-tropical plants that will not tolerate winters that are much colder than 50 degrees F. (10 C.).

 Ideal conditions for ornamental ginger include at least some shade, rich, moist soil, and good drainage.
 A dose of fertilizer once a month will give you even more flowers.

 There are many types of flowering ginger, but most are large plants with showy foliage and even showier blooms.
 They thrive in the same conditions, so if you have the right spot in your garden, pick from among the varieties based solely on looks:

 Red ginger.
 This grand ginger is tall and produces a big red flower spike.
 The red spike is not actually the flower, but it does provide the big show.
 Inside each red bract that makes up the spike, is a small white flower.